mfuechec/collabcanvas/scripts/jira/README-WORKTREES.md

 # From main repo or any worktree
 node scripts/jira/start-ticket.js CRM-32

+# The script automatically:
+# - Creates worktree with new branch
+# - Copies .env file from main repo
+# - Runs npm install (~500MB per worktree)
+# - Transitions ticket to "In Progress"
+#
 # Output:
 # 🌿 Creating worktree: CRM-32-add-feature
 # 📂 Location: /Users/you/Desktop/.git-worktrees/CRM-32-add-feature
 # ✅ Worktree created
+# ⚙️  Setting up worktree environment...
+# ✅ Copied .env file
+# 📦 Installing dependencies (this may take a minute)...
+# ✅ Dependencies installed
 #
 # 🚀 To switch to the worktree, run:
 #    cd "/Users/you/Desktop/.git-worktrees/CRM-32-add-feature"